-The whole point to inbound marketing is to get your target audience to come to you and upon arrival, perform the actions you want them to take.
-Today, I want to give you ten out-of-the-box ideas to get your enrollment marketing efforts rolling.
+The whole point to inbound marketing is to get your target audience to come to you, and upon arrival, perform the actions you want them to take.

 Inbound marketing relies on fresh, consistently top-quality content that answers your audience’s questions (information) or piques their interest (entertainment) to draw your audience to your website and eventually to your front door.

-If you’ve built a good set of what Joe Pulizzi calls “epic content,” than you can bank on the fact that they will come.
+If you’ve built a good set of what Joe Pulizzi calls “epic content,” then you can bank on the fact that they will come.

 So, here are 10 ideas for enrollment marketing to keep your marketing fresh and enticing.